Lise Lesèvre: In the French Resistance

 In 1941, after the German armed forces occupied France, Lise Lesèvre, as well as her husband and their son, joined the French Resistance.
 Under the code name "Severane," her main task was printing anti-Nazi literature and delivering Resistance messages, as well as initiating and training recruits in the Resistance.

-During the period of March-April 1943, students in France mobilised against the forced enlistment and deportation of hundreds of thousands of French workers to the Third Reich to work there as forced labour for the German war effort, a program under the title Service du Travail Obligatoire or STO.
+During the period of March–April 1943, students in France mobilised against the forced enlistment and deportation of hundreds of thousands of French workers to the Third Reich to work there as forced labour for the German war effort, a program under the title Service du Travail Obligatoire or STO.
 In the lecture halls of Lyon, the protest was organized by an inter-faculty committee created by Christian Resistance students, including Georges Lesèvre, jointly with the communists.

 On 13 March 1944, Lise Lesèvre is arrested by the Gestapo at the Gare de Lyon-Perrache train station, while carrying a message for a Resistance leading member code named "Didier."
 The next day, her husband and their 16-year-old son are also arrested.

 She is taken to the Lyon-Bron medical school of the French armed forces, impounded and operated by the German police, where she is personally interrogated and tortured by the Gestapo's Lyon commander Obersturmführer Klaus Barbie.
-She is hung by hand cuffs with spikes, forced under freezing water in a bathtub, and beaten with a spiked ball against her back, a torture that eventually breaks a vertebrae.
-Despite the 19-day-long, intense torture, she does not reveal any names and is condemned to death by a German military tribunal for "terrorism."
+She is hung by hand cuffs with spikes, forced under freezing water in a bathtub, and beaten with a spiked ball against her back, a torture that eventually breaks a vertebra.
+Despite the 19-day-long, intense torture, she does not reveal any names and is condemned to death by a German military tribunal for "terrorism".
 The Gestapo places her by mistake in the wrong cell and, instead of being executed, she is deported to the Ravensbrück concentration camp.
 She is subsequently transferred to the Leipzig Kommando labor camp where anti-aircraft shells are manufactured for the Luftwaffe.

-Her husband and their youngest son, after their interrogation, are taken respectively to the Dachau concentration camp and the commercial vessel Cap Arcona that was serving as a prison while stationed in the southwestern Baltic Sea port of the Bay of Lübeck.
-Her son is killed when the prison ship is hit during the May 1945 bombing of the port by the RAF, while her husband perishes in Dachau from typhus, in April 1945, before the camp was liberated by American troops.
+Her husband and their youngest son, after their interrogation, were taken respectively to the Dachau concentration camp and the commercial vessel Cap Arcona that was serving as a prison while stationed in the southwestern Baltic Sea port of the Bay of Lübeck.
+Her son was killed when the prison ship was hit during the May 1945 bombing of the port by the RAF, while her husband perished in Dachau from typhus, in April 1945, before the camp was liberated by American troops.

 She survived the war and was awarded in 1946, as was, posthumously, her husband, the Resistance Medal.

 Barbie trial

-After spending most of his post-war life as a fugitive and a collaborator of numerous national police and intelligence organizations, including the US Army's Counterintelligence Corps and West Germany's Bundesnachrichtendienst, Klaus Barbie is arrested in February 1983, in La Paz, Bolivia, by the newly elected democratic government of Hernán Siles Zuazo, following the fall of the military dictatorship.
+After spending most of his post-war life as a fugitive but also as a collaborator of numerous national police and intelligence organizations, including the US Army's Counterintelligence Corps and West Germany's Bundesnachrichtendienst, Klaus Barbie is arrested in February 1983, in La Paz, Bolivia, by the newly elected democratic government of Hernán Siles Zuazo, following the fall of the military dictatorship.
 A few days later, the government delivers him to France to stand trial.